 Telegram has a whole set of valuable functions:

-You can mute any chat for a specific amount of time if it disturbs you.
+You can mute any chat for a set amount of time if it annoys you.
 All the notifications will be saved and the indicator of unread messages will be grey colored.

 What’s really important about Telegram: any information of yours is secured due to a unique custom data protocol.